bazel-contrib/vscode-bazel/CONTRIBUTING.md

-Once somewhat familiar with the process, you just need to checked out this project, do an `npm install` to gets the required packages into the local checkout's *node_modules* and then open the directory in VSCode.
+Once somewhat familiar with the process, you just need to checked out this project, do an `npm install` to gets the required packages into the local checkout's *node_modules* and then open the directory in VS Code.
 There are already tasks configured to build/debug the extension.
 Note: having the released version of this extension install what trying to work on it can some times confuse things, so it is usually best to not have the release version installed